rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02.md

 Finally the compiled hadoop program can be run:
 `hadoop jar wc.jar WordCount input output` (`hadoop jar <jarFileName> <mainClassname> <input dir> <output dir>`
-The output directory must not to exist already, in case it does
+The output directory must not to exist already, in case it does I simply delete it using:
+`hdfs dfs -rm -r output`